anderson-jason573/iperf-testing-with-ansible-playbooks/README.md

-# GWL-NewDC
- Collection of Bash and YAML scripts being used with Ansible
+# Collection of Bash and YAML scripts being used with Ansible

 # Collection of Bash and YAML scripts being used with Ansible for the lab I created
   to test and vet configurations for Orchestrator and Silver Peak appliances, for GWL's new